jackjliew/ai-openscale/index.md

 - The Lite (free) plan has the following monthly limits:

     - Two deployed models monitored
-    - 10 transactions explained
+    - 20 transactions explained
-    - 40,000 payload records (cumulative)
+    - 50,000 payload records (cumulative)
-    - 40,000 feedback records (cumulative)
+    - 50,000 feedback records (cumulative)

-- There is a license limit of 20 deployed models per instance of {{site.data.keyword.aios_short}}.

 - There is a license limit of 20 deployed models per instance of {{site.data.keyword.aios_short}}.